raul23/Darth-Vader-RPi/docs/main_config.rst

    Some of the settings (`quiet <#quiet-label>`__, `simulation <#simulation-label>`__, and `verbose <#verbose-label>`__) in the configuration file can be also set through the script's command-line arguments.
-If the command-line arguments are different from their default values, they will override the settings found in the configuration file.
+The command-line arguments override the settings found in the configuration file.

 .. seealso::